solace-iot-team/solace-apim-reference-designs/use-cases/elevator-co/bootstrap/README.md

 ## Prerequisites

-- Running instance of the Platform-Api Server
-- Solace Cloud account with rights to create a token
+- Solace Cloud API Token & optional separate Event Portal API URL & Token - [see README for details](https://github.com/solace-iot-team/solace-apim-reference-designs).
-- 2 services in Solace Cloud to act as the API Gateways `prod` and `dev`
+- 2 services in Solace Cloud to act as the API Gateways, `production` and `development`

 ## Configure